Bucolic Complexes: Preliminaries

+\begin{definition}[Median graphs] A graph $G$ is {\it median} if it is a bipartite weakly modular graph not containing $K_{2,3}$ as induced subgraphs. \end{definition}

+Median graphs can be also defined in many other equivalent ways~\cite{ImKl,Mu,vdV}.
+For example, median graphs are exactly the graphs in which every triplet of vertices $u,v,w$ has a unique {\it median}, i.e., a vertex lying simultaneously in $I(u,v),I(v,w),$ and $I(w,u).$

-A graph $G$ is {\it weakly modular} \cite{BaCh_helly} if $G$ is weakly modular with respect to any vertex $u$.
+\begin{definition}[Bridged and weakly bridged graphs] A graph $G$ is {\it bridged} if it is weakly modular and does not contain induced $4$- and $5$-cycles.
+A graph $G$ is {\it weakly bridged} if $G$ is a weakly modular graph and does not contain $4$-cycles. \end{definition}

-A {\it weakly median} graph is a weakly modular graph in which the vertex $x$ defined in the triangle and quadrangle conditions is always unique.
-Equivalently, weakly median graphs can be defined as the weakly modular graphs in which each triplet of vertices has a unique quasi-median. {\it Median graphs} are the bipartite weakly median graphs and, equivalently, can be defined as the graphs in which each triplet of vertices $u,v,w$ has a unique median vertex.
-Bridged and weakly bridged graphs constitute other important subclasses of weakly modular graphs.
-A graph $G$ is called {\it bridged} \cite{FaJa,SoCh} if it does not contain any isometric cycle of length greater than 3.
-Alternatively, a graph $G$ is bridged if and only if the balls $B_r(A,G)=\{ v\in V: d(v,A)\le r\}$ around convex sets $A$ of $G$ are convex.
-Bridged graphs are exactly weakly modular graphs that do not contain induced 4- and 5-cycles (and therefore do not contain 4- and 5-wheels).
-A graph $G$ is {\it weakly bridged} \cite{ChOs} if $G$ is a weakly modular graph with convex balls $B_r(x,G).$ Equivalently, weakly bridged graphs are exactly the weakly modular graphs without induced 4-cycles $C_4$ \cite{ChOs}.
-Bridged and weakly bridged graphs are pre-median graphs: a graph $G$ is {\it pre-median} \cite{Cha1,Cha2} if $G$ is a weakly modular graph without induced $K_{2,3}$ and $W^-_4.$ Chastand \cite{Cha1,Cha2} proved that pre-median graphs are fiber-complemented graphs.
-Any gated subset $S$ of a graph $G$ gives rise to a partition $F_{a}$ $(a\in S)$ of the vertex-set of $G;$ viz., the {\em fiber} $F_{a}$ of $a$ relative to $S$ consists of all vertices $x$ (including $a$ itself) having $a$ as their gate in $S.$ According to Chastand \cite{Cha1,Cha2}, a graph $G$ is called {\it fiber-complemented} if for any gated set $S$ all fibers $F_{a}$ $(a\in S)$ are gated sets of $G.$
+There exist other equivalent definitions of bridged graphs~\cite{FaJa,SoCh}.
+Bridged graphs are exactly the graphs that do not contain isometric cycles of length greater than $3$.
+Alternatively, a graph $G$ is bridged if and only if the balls $B_r(A,G)$ around convex sets $A$ of $G$ are convex.
+Analogously, a graph $G$ is weakly bridged if and only if $G$ has convex balls $B_r(x,G)$ and does not contain induced $C_4$~\cite{ChOs}.

+Median, bridged, and weakly bridged graphs are pre-median graphs: a graph $G$ is {\it pre-median} \cite{Cha1,Cha2} if $G$ is a weakly modular graph without induced $K_{2,3}$ and $W^-_4$.
+An important property of pre-median graphs is that within this class, a graph is elementary if and only if it is prime~\cite{Cha1}.
+Chastand \cite{Cha1,Cha2} proved that pre-median graphs are fiber-complemented graphs (a definition follows).
+Any gated subset $S$ of a graph $G$ gives rise to a partition $F_{a}$ $(a\in S)$ of the vertex-set of $G;$ viz., the {\em fiber} $F_{a}$ of $a$ relative to $S$ consists of all vertices $x$ (including $a$ itself) having $a$ as their gate in $S.$ According to Chastand \cite{Cha1,Cha2}, a graph $G$ is called {\it fiber-complemented} if for any gated set $S$ all fibers $F_{a}$ $(a\in S)$ are gated sets of $G$.